lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 width
 ~~~~~

-Sets the width of Widget.
+Sets width of Widget.
 Pixel, percentage and `LV_SIZE_CONTENT` values can be used.
 Percentage values are relative to the width of the parent's content area.

 .. raw:: html